13 Basic Electrician Tools You Need as an Apprentice

 7. Pliers Set

-A plier set is usually on top of any electrical apprentice tool list, simply because they’re useful for a wide range of electrical tasks.
-A good set of pliers will quickly become your go-to for electrician skills like gripping, twisting, cutting, and shaping wires and components.
+A plier set is usually on top of any electrical apprentice tool list, simply because they’re helpful for a wide range of electrical tasks.
+A good set of pliers will quickly become your go-to tool for electrician skills, such as gripping, twisting, cutting, and shaping wires and components

 When choosing a pliers set, make sure you have at least one of each kind: